Green Guru Blog

 In practice, we start with the 65 PSI discipline target and tune up only as needed for operational performance (never above the 75 PSI ceiling).

-For misting, repeated head failures, or unexplained leaks, service includes pressure-under-flow measurement and a scoped PRV path that stabilizes performance.
+For misting, repeated head failures, or unexplained leaks, service includes pressure-under-flow measurement and a clear PRV path that stabilizes performance.